How to care for your Poinsettia

 Poinsettia

-Poinsettias love bright but indirect sunlight.
-An eastern window is ideal, or a few feet back from a southern or western window.
+Poinsettias love bright indirect sunlight.
+An east-facing window is ideal, or a few feet back from a south or west-facing window.
 Watch out for pale bleached leaves as this is a sign your plant is getting too much direct sun.

-You should water your poinsettia when the top 50% of soil is dry.
+You should water your poinsettia when the top inch of soil is dry.
 Water slowly until you see water begin to trickle out of the pot’s drainage hole, and make sure you let excess water fully drain out.
-Discard any excess water after a few minutes.
+Your poinsettia feels more comfortable in moist soil instead of standing water.

-Poinsettias enjoy humidity between 50% – 75% ambient humidity.
-You can boost humidity by misting, adding a pebble tray, or placing a humidifier nearby.
+Poinsettias enjoy humidity levels between 50% – 75%.
+You can boost humidity by lightly misting the leaves with lukewarm water.
+Another option is to place a dish of water or a humidifier nearby.

 Poinsettia flowers appreciate daytime temperatures between 65-75° F and nighttime temperatures of 55-60° F. Keep your poinsettia away from drafty windows or doors, and any open vents.